Halloween, as we celebrate it today, is the culmination of more than a thousand years of cultural evolution.

 While there are many fascinating facts about Halloween and Halloween lore, perhaps none are more interesting than those that pertain to Halloween costumes.

-While on this Halloween, you are likely to see a motley collection of fire-fighters, football players, clowns, and, of course, scary monsters, early Halloween costumes bore very little resemblance to those worn by early Celts and Europeans.
+These days, you’re likely to see a motley collection of fire-fighters, football players, clowns, and, of course, scary monsters.

 In the UK, the change of seasons at the end of October can bring unpredictable changes.